Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-5-5-m2.md

     It is the development environment for developing high quality and high performance applications in C#.
 There is the enhancement in Tizen Development environment in Tizen 5.5.

     The latest Xamarin.Forms 4.0 and the latest .NET Core 3.0 are now supported.
 Xamarin.Forms on Tizen .NET is a complete cross-platform UI toolkit that allows you to create native UI.
 The latest .NET Core supports unloading DLL, AOT, pre-loading, pre-initialization, Tiered complications, and MPGO for enhancing application launching time.
-Also, there is memory optimization by reducing relocation of DLL files, pre-loading for resource sharing and so on.
+Also, there is memory optimization by reducing relocation of DLL files, pre-loading for resource sharing, and so on.
 The .NET Core 3.0 Runtime is faster and lighter than its previous version.
 With all these enhancements, the application launching time is reduced by 28% and memory usage is reduced by 20%.
 The new Tizen extension for the official visual studio for Mac is also released in Tizen 5.5.
 The key features of the Tizen extension are the Tizen.NET application development environment, the Tizen IDE tools, and the application debugging using .NET Core debugger.

     ![img](media/5.5_1_XamarinForms.png)